eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 ## Conclusions

 This study focused on finding the association between age, gender, race, BMI, smoking, alcohol, arthritis, and liver condition with osteoporosis.
 The results showed that women had a higher risk of osteoporosis than men, and it increased with age.
-Additionally, osteoporosis was associated with underweight, arithritis, and liver conditions.
+Additionally, osteoporosis was associated with underweight, arthritis, and liver conditions.
 The predictive model with Neural Networks algorithm can be used as an inference agent to assist professionals in osteoporosis diagnosis.

 ## References